You want smart political talk without the meltdowns?

 As of May 6th, up from 1.1% on May 1st.

-That is a dramatic shift after recent releases by the U.S. Bureau of Labor Statistics, the Census Bureau, the U.S. Bureau of Economic Analysis, uh, the new forecast of the second quarter, real personal consumption expenditures growth released from 1.9% to 3.3%, real private fixed investment growth increase from 1.3 to 3.6%.
+That is a dramatic shift after recent releases by the U.S. Bureau of Labor Statistics, the Census Bureau, the U.S. Bureau of Economic Analysis, the new forecast of the second quarter, real personal consumption expenditures growth released from 1.9% to 3.3%.

-That's that's drastic.
+That's drastic.

-And the revision effectively rules out the possibility of a near-term recession, Which was the word of the day every day.
+And the revision effectively rules out the possibility of a near-term recession, which was the word of the day every day.

-You know, but look at all the monies that are they not realizing what the president has foundationally set up to happen.
+But look at all the monies that are they not realizing what the president has foundationally set up to happen.

 And this pharmaceutical giant said the new $300 million plant in Rockville, Maryland symbolizes their confidence in America's role as a global leader in science, manufacturing, and economic growth.